gantree-io/gantree-lib-nodejs/README.md

 ### Software Requirements

-In order to use Gropius-CLI, the following dependencies are required:
+In order to use gantree-cli, the following dependencies are required:

 | REQUIREMENT                    | VERSION   | NOTES                                          |
 | ------------------------------ | --------- | ---------------------------------------------- |